waplanning/waplanning/docs/lawyer/choosing.markdown

 ---
 layout: page
 title: Choosing a lawyer
-parent: Choosing and working with a lawyer
+parent: Working with a lawyer
 nav_order: 2
 permalink: /choosing/
 ---